 For Families and Younger Audiences …

 Night Sky Wonders – This live presentation introduces young children to the wonders of the night sky.
-With the help of special lighting to ease the transition from daylight to darkness, children then connect the stars to make constellations, take an imaginary rocket ride through the solar system, and study the distant stars, clusters and gas clouds in our galaxy – all in thirty minutes. (pre-school and kindergarten)
+With the help of special lighting to ease the transition from daylight to darkness, children then connect the stars to make constellations, take an imaginary rocket ride through the solar system, and study the distant stars, clusters and gas clouds in our galaxy – all in forty five minutes. (pre-school and kindergarten)

 Magic Tree House Space Mission – Based on the Magic Tree House series of books, visitors follow along with Jack and Annie as they use the Magic Tree House to track down answers to a list of questions about outer space.
 (1st & 2nd grade)

 Earth’s Wild Ride– discusses features of our changing planet.
 Set on the Moon in the year 2087, visitors listen as a grandfather teaches his two lunar-born grandchildren about what it would be like to experience an earthly volcano, rain storm, ice age, and an asteroid impact.
 (2nd grade & general audiences)

 Microcosm – Beginning with a discussion of how big is big and how small is small, visitors are then shrunk down and injected into a human body where they travel through the blood stream in search of an attacking virus.
 (3rd grade health)

 Forces of Nature – This show focuses on ways the surface of our planet can change rapidly and how scientists are working to better understand the forces that cause these changes.
 Visitors follow along with a volcanologist, a seismologist and a meteorologist as they study volcanoes, earthquakes, and tornadoes.
 (4th grade & general audiences)

 For Older Audiences…